-IDCM Limited is an appointed representative of Boston and Alexander LLP which is authorised and regulated by the Financial Conduct Authority.
+IDCM Limited (FRN: 966828) is authorised and regulated by the Financial Conduct Authority.

-IDCM will from time to time team up with other specialist firms, including corporate finance boutiques and Guy Butler, who are an independent institutional credit specialist that trades fixed income securities and a shareholder in IDCM.
+IDCM will from time to time team up with other specialist firms including Guy Butler, who are an independent institutional credit specialist that trades fixed income securities.

 12a Upper Berkeley Street